chrismo-schmidt/bmd2023-supplements-bike-dynamics-microsim/README.md

 License
 --------------------

-This software is licensed under the terms of the [MIT license](https://github.com/chrismo-schmidt/cyclistsocialforce/blob/main/LICENSE).
+This software is licensed under the terms of the MIT License.

 ## Citation

 If you use this software in your research, please cite it in your publications as:

 Schmidt, C., Dabiri, A., Schulte, F., Happee, R. & Moore, J. (2023).
-Essential Bicycle Dynamics for Microscopic Traffic Simulation: An Example Using the
-Social Force Model.
-The Evolving Scholar - BMD 2023, 5th Edition. https://doi.org/10.59490/649d4037c2c818c6824899bd
+Essential Bicycle Dynamics for Microscopic Traffic Simulation: An Example Using the Social Force Model [preprint].
+The Evolving Scholar - BMD 2023, 5th Edition. https://doi.org/10.59490/65037d08763775ba4854da53